+This article looks at the herpes virus.
 Herpes simplex is responsible for cold sores around the mouth (herpes simplex type 1) and genital herpes (herpes simplex type 2).
 Herpes zoster is responsible for causing chicken pox and shingles.
-Click here for studies that support the effects of antiviral essential oils.

 Advanced Aromatherapy describes the effectiveness of essential oils against herpes and recommends the following blend:

 Start by applying the blend undiluted to the affected area several times a day.
-As your skin starts to dry out, switch to using a blend of 90 percent carrier oil and 10 percent essential oil blend.
+As your skin starts to dry out, switch to using a mixture of 90 percent carrier oil and 10 percent of the essential oil blend.
 If you touch the blisters with your hands, make sure you wash them thoroughly afterward to avoid spreading the virus.

-Best results occur if your start applying oils at the first sign of an outbreak.
+You'll get the best results if your start using the oils at the first sign of an outbreak.

 If you are looking for an essential oil found effective in medical studies for healing cold sores, the answer is melissa (lemon balm).
 However, melissa is quite expensive.
 Less costly essential oils for cold sores that also may help them heal include: